xwmario/Warez/README.md

 - [snahp.it Forum](https://forum.snahp.it/) Invite-only board for software.

 ## Ebooks
+- [How can I remove DRM from my ebooks?](https://github.com/apprenticeharper/DeDRM_tools/blob/master/FAQs.md#so-how-can-i-remove-drm-from-my-ebooks) DeDRM tools provides a big FAQ and scripts, tools to remove DRM on eBooks.
 - [BookStack](https://www.bookstackapp.com/) BookStack is a simple, self-hosted, easy-to-use platform for organising and storing information.
 - [Ubooquity](http://vaemendis.net/ubooquity/) Ubooquity is a free home server for your comics and ebooks library
 - [COPS](https://github.com/seblucas/cops) Calibre OPDS (and HTML) PHP Server : web-based light alternative to Calibre content server / Calibre2OPDS to serve ebooks (epub, mobi, pdf, etc.)